 The 27 Club includes popular musicians, artists, actors and athletes who have died at age 27, often as a result of drug and alcohol abuse, or violent means such as homicide, suicide, or transportation-related accidents.

 For as long as I can remember I’ve been interested in, and fascinated by creative people.
-What makes them who they area and why they see the world differently to other people around them?
+What makes them who they are and why they see the world differently to other people around them?
 There are some very interesting studies and papers written by people who share the same curiosity as I do.
 And there is evidence to suggest a link between creatives, mental illness and suicide.

 Mental Illness, Suicide and Creativity